Game-of-Trons/got-protocol/gips/GIP-002-Agent-Identity.md

 # Principle

-> Every civilization is built upon persistent identities..
+> Every civilization is built upon persistent identities.
 >
 > Without identity, there is no ownership, no reputation, no memory, and no trust.